Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Progressive Quenching as a Neutral Operation

 To have an intuition of PQ we first describe this process for a one-dimensional ferromagnetic Ising chain up to the second-nearest neighbour interaction \cite{PQ-chain}, whose energy $H$ can be written as

 The protocol of PQ is described in {Fig.\ref{fig:schema1D}.} After an event of quenching (see below) is done, the unquenched part is re-equilibrated.
 Then the polarity of a specified number of spins (one spin in the case of Fig.\ref{fig:schema1D}(a)) are fixed at their orientations that they took at the moment.
 This is the quenching event.
 The orientation of the newly fixed spins are, therefore, sampled from the equilibrium ensemble of the unquenched spins' configurations, but these spins are subject to the interactions with the {\it quenched spins} in addition to the interaction among the unquenched part.
-We should note that this process is {\it not} quasi-static although we completely re-equilibrate the unfixed spins.
-It is because the fixing of some spins implies to raise the barrier for the flipping of these spins so that the mean flipping interval exceeds the time-scale of observation/operation (see Chap.7.1 of \cite{LNP}).
+We should note that this process is {\it not} quasi-static although {the unfixed spins are completely re-equilibrated.} It is {in the sense that} the fixing of some spins implies to raise the barrier for the flipping of these spins so that the mean flipping interval exceeds the time-scale of observation/operation (see Chap.7.1 of \cite{LNP}).

 If $J_1=0$ the system has only the nearest neighbour interaction and we can directly use the technique of the transfer matrix.
-For $J_1 > 0$ we can still use this technique by introducing the composite variable, $\xi_p\equiv \{s_{2p-1},s_{2p}\}.$ Using this technique we found that, for all the four models of PQ shown in Fig.\ref{fig:schema1D}, the statistics of the finally quenched spins over the entire semi-infinite chain is identical to the equilibrium ensemble characterized by the temperature at which each spin has been quenched.
-This result is somehow counterintuitive because the protocol of PQ is very far from equilibrium, breaking the LDB symmetry.
+For $J_1 > 0$ we can still use this technique by introducing the composite variable, $\xi_p\equiv \{s_{2p-1},s_{2p}\}.$ Using this technique {it was} found that, for all the four models of PQ shown in Fig.\ref{fig:schema1D}, the statistics of the finally quenched spins over the entire semi-infinite chain is identical to the equilibrium ensemble characterized by the temperature at which each spin has been quenched.
+This result is somehow counterintuitive because the protocol of PQ is very far from equilibrium, {breaking the local detailed-balance (LDB)} symmetry.
 A lesson that we might obtain from this solvable example is that PQ is a kind of {\it neutral} or non-invasive operation.
 For those unfixed spins which are just ahead of the quenching frontier, the fixation of the frontier spins is not ``sensed'' in the sense that the {\it statistics of} their equilibrium average is not biased nor modified by this operation. {In general the fixed part can cause the persistence in the process of unfixed part through the coupling between fixed part and unfixed one.}